Welcome to the Office of General Counsel

 - Assistance with securing of specialized legal expertise for university departments;

 - Coordination with, and support of, the Iowa Department of Justice or private counsel handling university matters in litigation;

 - Training programs related to legal issues.

-In order to assure coordination and conserve resources, it is helpful if a person seeking the advice of the Office of University Counsel lets his/her department chair or unit head know that he/she is seeking our assistance.
+In order to assure coordination and conserve resources, it is helpful if a person seeking the advice of the Office of General Counsel lets his/her department chair or unit head know that he/she is seeking our assistance.
 On complicated or serious matters, you should expect to set an appointment.
 Please consider what other persons should be involved.
 For example, a merit employee issue may be best resolved by involving a member of the Human Resource staff.

 Because legal practice is not predictable, we request that you provide adequate time for review of documents prior to the time approval is expected.

-The Office of University Counsel does not provide personal legal advice.
+The Office of General Counsel does not provide personal legal advice.
 Students needing personal legal advice should consult with Student Legal Services in Room B11, Memorial Union (515) 294-0978.
 Employees and members of the general public needing personal legal assistance may contact the Iowa State Bar Association at (515) 280-7429 in Des Moines or 1-800-532-1108 in Iowa (outside of Des Moines).